ThomasMertes/seed7/src/read_me.txt

   POWER_OF_ZERO_WRONG: Defined when the pow() function does not
                        work correctly, when the base is zero and and the exponent is negative.

-  CHECK_INT_DIV_BY_ZERO: Instruct the Seed7 to C compiler to
-                         generate C code, which checks all integer divisions (div, rem, mdiv and mod) for division by zero.
-The generated C code should, when executed, raise the
-                         exception NUMERIC_ERROR instead of doing
-                         the illegal divide operation.

   FLOAT_ZERO_DIV_ERROR: Defined when the C compiler classifies a
                         floating point division by zero as fatal